Donnersberg

 What should I wear?

-Wear comfortable, weather-appropriate clothing and sturdy hiking shoes to ensure a safe and enjoyable visit.
+Comfortable, weather-appropriate clothing and sturdy hiking shoes are recommended for your visit.

 Location